irperez/Cubico/Readme.txt

 README

 Version 0.1
-This will be a .Net based Unit Conversion API Utility.
+A .Net based Unit Conversion API that is web service friendly and comprehensive, yet easy to program against.